Kiefer Sherwood

-Kiefer Sherwood (born March 31, 1995) is an American professional ice hockey right winger for the Vancouver Canucks of the National Hockey League (NHL).
+Kiefer Sherwood (born March 31, 1995) is an American professional ice hockey player who is a forward for the San Jose Sharks of the National Hockey League (NHL).

 Playing career

 Sherwood was selected in the seventh-round, 99th overall, by the Youngstown Phantoms in the 2012 USHL entry draft.

 While Sherwood and his brother went undrafted to the NHL, they were both invited to the Columbus Blue Jackets 2015 development camp.
 Leaving without a contract, Sherwood began his freshman season at Miami University.

+Anaheim Ducks

 On March 20, 2018, Sherwood signed a two-year, entry-level contract with the Anaheim Ducks as an undrafted free agent after playing three years of college hockey at Miami University.
 Sherwood made the Ducks' 2018 opening night roster out of training camp.
 He made his NHL debut on October 4, where he recorded his first career NHL point to help the Ducks beat the San Jose Sharks 5–2.
 He recorded his first career NHL goal in a 5–3 loss to the Dallas Stars on October 13.